Definable maximal discrete sets in forcing extensions: Introduction

 \begin{theorem} Let $\mathcal R$ be a $\Sigma^1_1$ binary relation on an effectively presented Polish space, and let $x$ be a Sacks or Miller real over $L$.
 Then there is a $\Delta^1_2$ maximal $\mathcal R$-discrete set in $L[x]$. \end{theorem}

 A suitably relativized version of the previous theorem applies more generally to $\mathcal R$ which are $\Sigma^1_1[a]$ for some real parameter $a$.

 {\bf (B)} Our main application of Theorem \ref{t.discrete} is to the compatibility relation that comes from \emph{absolute continuity} of Borel probability measures.
 Recall that if $\mu$ and $\nu$ are (non-trivial) measures on a measurable space $X$, then we write $\mu\ll\nu$ just in case every set which is null for $\nu$ is also null for $\mu$.
-Two measures $\mu$ and $\nu$ that are not compatible in $\ll$ are called \emph{orthogonal}, written $\mu\perp\nu$.
+Two measures $\mu$ and $\nu$ that are not compatible in $\ll$ (i.e., there is no measure $\ll$-below both of them) are called \emph{orthogonal}, written $\mu\perp\nu$.
 By the Lebesgue decomposition theorem, for Borel probability measures this is equivalent to that there exists a Borel set $A\subseteq X$ such that $\nu(A)=1$ and $\mu(A)=0$.
+Also recall that $\mu \sim \nu$ means $\mu\ll\nu \wedge \nu\ll\mu$, i.e., $\mu$ and $\nu$ have the same null sets.

-Orthogonal families of measures in the Polish space $P(X)$ of Borel probability measures on a Polish space $X$ (see \cite[Theorem~17.23,~p.127]{kechris1995}) show up in many different contexts, including representation theory, ergodic theory and operator algebras, see e.g.\ \cite{Shlyakhtenko2004, tornquist2009}.
+Orthogonal families of measures in the Polish space $P(X)$ of Borel probability measures on a Polish space $X$ (see \cite[Theorem~17.23,~p.127]{kechris1995}) show up in many different contexts, including representation theory, ergodic theory, and operator algebras, see e.g.\ \cite{Shlyakhtenko2004, tornquist2009}.
 Interest in the definability of maximal orthogonal families of measures (abbreviated \emph{mof}s) can be traced back to the following question posed by Mauldin: If $X$ is a perfect Polish space, is there an \emph{analytic} maximal orthogonal family in $P(X)$?
 The answer turns out to be no, as shown by Preiss and Rataj \cite{preiss-rataj1985}.
 A new proof of this fact was provided by Kechris and Sofronidis \cite{kechris-sofronidis2001} based on Hjorth's turbulence theory.
 Later, it was shown by Fischer and the second author \cite{Fischer2010} that if $V=L$ then there is a $\Pi^1_1$ (lightface) mof in $P(2^\omega)$.
 On the other hand, \cite{Fischer2010} and \cite{Fischer2012} established that if there is a Cohen or random real over $L$ there are no $\Pi^1_1$ mofs.

-The seemingly restrictive nature of $\Pi^1_1$ mofs motivated the following question in \cite{Fischer2010}: \emph{If there is a $\Pi^1_1$ mof in $P(2^\omega)$, must all reals be constructible?} Further compounding the intrigue, we will see in \S \ref{s.indestruct} below that no $\Pi^1_1$ mof contained in $L$ remains maximal in any extension of $L$ with new reals.
+The seemingly restrictive nature of $\Pi^1_1$ mofs motivated the following question in \cite{Fischer2010}: \emph{If there is a $\Pi^1_1$ mof in $P(2^\omega)$, must all reals be constructible?} Further compounding the intrigue, we will see in \S \ref{s.indestruct} below that no mof remains maximal after adding a real, eliminating any hope of constructing `indestructible' mofs.
 Nevertheless, in this paper we will answer the above question in the negative by showing:

 \begin{theorem} If $x$ is a Sacks or Miller real over $L$, then in $L[x]$ there is a $\Pi^1_1$ mof in $P(2^\omega)$. \end{theorem}

 A counterpoint to this is obtained in the last section, where the following is shown: \begin{theorem} There are no $\Pi^1_1$ mofs in the Mathias extension of $L$. \end{theorem}